toliaqat/xenon-wiki/NodeSelectorService.md

 A node selector service picks a node, among many in a node group, given a key and a set of criteria.
 The selection criteria are both supplied as the initial service state and are baked in the service code.
 The default node selector uses consistent hashing to assign a key (a document self link for example) to a set of nodes.

 # Load balancing
-The node selector is used by DCP hosts to forward requests to each other, effectively building a peer to peer load balancer.
+The node selector is used by Xenon hosts to forward requests to each other, effectively building a peer to peer load balancer.
 A client can talk to any node and the request will be forwarded as appropriate.

 The description of the hashing algorithm can be found [here](./leaderElectionAndReplicationDesignPage#leader-owner-selection-view-progression-reconfiguration)